UPDATE: Research Guide on Transboundary Freshwater Treaties and Other Resources

 1. Introduction

-Approximately 260 of the world's river basins, with the majority of the world's freshwater flow, cross or create international political boundaries.[7]
-145 countries — with close to half of the world's population — are in international river basins.[8]
+Transboundary water resource sharing tends to be contentious.
 Therefore, cooperative management of this precious natural resource is imperative.
-Although conflicts over water resources date back thousands of years — in spite of, or perhaps because of the crucial role water plays in sustaining human civilization — nations are developing ways to share freshwater resources.
+Although conflicts over water resources date back thousands of years — in spite of, or perhaps because of the crucial role water plays in sustaining civilization — nations have developed ways to share freshwater resources.
 In addition to global conventions and rules governing the use of water resources, hundreds of regional treaties and agreements exist between and among nations to address issues ranging from acceptable water quality and quantity to setting of national borders.
-Many treaties contain mechanisms for conflict resolution and many establish international commissions for water resource management.
-However, the changing climate may necessitate review of some of the existing arrangements and likely add to the workload of these mechanisms and commissions.
+Many treaties contain mechanisms for conflict resolutions, and many establish international commissions for water resource management.
+However, existential threats posed by changing climatic conditions have highlighted weaknesses in these existing mechanisms and necessitated their review.[8]
+To address this process and foster equitable and sustainable cooperation, the Transboundary Water Cooperation Coalition was formed in the Spring of 2023.

 2. Water Basics